 - Make a list of people you can rely on for help and note what kinds of tasks they can do (e.g., preparing meals, driving, running errands, picking up groceries). - Ask in your community about people who can help drive you or the person you are caring for to appointments. - Have a list of friends who are available to chat on the phone.
-Keep their phone numbers close by. - Talk with people who add humour to your day, or who can share a joke and help you remain positive. - Ask friends or family members to make a meal for you or the person you care for.
-Look for services to help with the care work of cooking and cleaning (see the section on "Home Support Services.").
+Keep their phone numbers close by. - Talk with people who add humour to your day, or who can share a joke and help you remain positive. - Ask friends or family members to make a meal for you or the person you care for. - Look for services to help with the care work of cooking and cleaning (see the chapter on "Home Support Services."). - Talk to your employer about potential accommodations and supports.
+This could include things like working from home, extended lunches, flexible hours, etc.